 - Our DSL is Janet Potter, Headteacher.
-The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+The DSL takes the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Outside of school time staff may contact the DSL via email. - When the DSL is absent, the [deputy] Sue Brooke-Mawson (Deputy Headteacher)/ Carol Haigh- (Bursar) will act as cover.

-DSL can be contacted out of school hours via email on head.hangingheaton@kirkleeseducation.uk

-• When the DSL is absent, the [deputy/deputies] - Sue Brooke-Mawson, Deputy Headteacher or Carol Haigh, Bursar - will act as cover.